What is Probate?

 Let's say that you are a Clarksville, Tennessee resident and you own a lake house in Kentucky.
 When you pass, you will have to open probate in both Tennessee and Kentucky.
 The primary case will be opened in Tennessee while an ancillary probate will be opened in Kentucky.
 The ancillary probate is necessary because Tennessee courts cannot control Kentucky property.
 As such, Kentucky law will apply to the distribution of those assets.

 Do I Need a Probate Lawyer?

-In most cases it is advisable to hire a probate attorney to guide you through estate administration.
-Unfortunately, probate can be confusing and has many steps.
-Many times clients will not need a full, formal probate but instead a smaller form of probate would suffice.
+In most cases, it is advisable to hire a probate lawyer to guide you through the estate administration.
+Unfortunately, administering an estate can be confusing and has many steps.
+Often, clients do not need to open an actual estate.
+Instead, they can take other actions to administer the deceased's assets.
 To make sense of your options, we would strongly recommend that you speak with a Clarksville probate lawyer to discuss your case and see how to move forward.

 Contact an Experienced Clarksville Probate Lawyer

-Probate is a daunting and confusing and it is always best to hire a skilled probate lawyer that is familiar with probate procedure to guide you.
-Probate Lawyer John Crow has the ability and experience to handle these matters.
-John is more than happy to answer questions you might have regarding probate.
+Estate administration is a daunting and confusing and it is always best to hire a skilled probate attorney that is familiar with the process to guide you.
+Attorney Lawyer John Crow has the ability and experience to handle these matters.
+John is more than happy to answer questions you might have.
 Give us a call today at 931-218-7800 to discuss your issues.